Compassion/DemandPlanning/readme.md

 ## Things to do

 - Need to get the JSON updating week on week.
 Haven't done that yet.
 Basically it needs to remove the most recently passed week and add a new blank week.
+- Clean up the weekly demands section of the JSON.
+I coded it a bit too hastily and added an extra unnecessary level of array.
+Will sort that out as soon as possible.
 - Set up the post to HQ.
 - Robustly test.